-To provide a comprehensive and consolidated view of your Audiences and make audience management and optimization simpler, you’ll see the following improvements in Google Ads:
+To provide a comprehensive and consolidated view of your Audiences and make audience management and optimization simpler, you’ll find the following improvements in Google Ads:

 - New audience reporting

 Detailed reporting about audience demographics, segments, and exclusions is now consolidated in one place, the “Audiences” tab within the left page navigation menu.
 You can also easily manage your Audiences from this report page.
-Learn more About Audience reporting
+Learn more about Audience reporting

 - New terms

 We’re using new terms on your audience report and throughout Google Ads.
 For example, “audience types” (these include similar, custom, in-market, and affinity) are now referred to as audience segments and “remarketing” is now referred to as “your data”.
-Learn more about the Updates to Audience terms and phrases
+Learn more about the updates to Audience terms and phrases

 Before you begin

-- Select the information you want to base your segment on.
+- In the “Refine action” menu, add the parameters you want.
+In the first parameter drop-down menu, select the parameter you want to base your segment on.
 You can choose a basic option like URL, advanced options like referrer URL, parameters sent through the event snippets, or attributes from the Google Merchant Center (dynamic remarketing only).

 - Click Done.

-Rules for specific pages
+Action rules for specific pages

-Create rules for a specific page by selecting "URL" and "equals" from the drop-down menus.
+Start by creating an action, then select “Refine action”.
+In the action rule builder, select "Page URL" and "equals" from the parameters drop-down menus.
 Enter the full URL in the text box, copying it exactly as it appears in a web browser and including your site's protocol ("http" or "https").
 In cases where you don't know the protocol or have a page that uses both protocols, you can select "contains" and not include the protocol in the URL.

 An airline wants to create a data segment of people who visited their spring deals page.
-They create the rule "URL contains https://example.com/flights/spring-deals."
+They create an action with an action rule that has the parameters "Page URL equals https://example.com/flights/spring-deals".

 You can create more sophisticated data segments using custom parameters in your dynamic remarketing tag.

-If someone visits website A and then website B by typing the URL of website B in the address bar, the URL of A can't be used as referrer URL for B. The user must have prompted the referrer to navigate to the other page.
+If someone visits website A and then website B by typing the URL of website B in the address bar, the URL of A can't be used as a referrer URL for B. The user must have prompted the referrer to navigate to the other page.
 This generally happens with the click of a link or button.

-If your website uses descriptive URLs, isolate the key part of the URL to create conditions for your rule.
+If your website uses descriptive URLs, isolate the key part of the URL to create conditions for your action rule.

 An airline wants to create a segment of visitors to their flights pages and all sub-URLs, including visitors to pages about Washington.

-To do so, they create the condition "URL contains flights."
+To do so, they create the condition "Page URL contains flights".

-An airline wants to create a segment of visitors to their flight pages that have the ID "category_id=23," like "www.example.com/?category_id=23&product_id=456."
-To do so, they create the condition "URL contains category_id=23."
+An airline wants to create a segment of visitors to their flight pages that have the ID "category_id=23", like "www.example.com/?category_id=23&product_id=456".
+To do so, they create an action with the action rule "Page URL contains category_id=23".